By DeAnn T.

 If you’ve ever watched a ghost hunting show, talked with a paranormal investigator, or even just perused the internet reading about ghosts and hauntings chances are pretty good that you’ve heard the term “EVP”.
 What exactly is an EVP?
 Why are they important?
 Paranormal investigators get pretty excited about them.
 So…..let’s discuss.

 EVPs are a strange phenomenon.
 Usually, you won’t know they are there until you get home from an investigation and review your recordings.
 Using a good audio filtering program can help enhance and hear the weaker EVPs that you get.
 Sometimes, one recorder in a room will pick it up, while another recorder just a few feet away will not.
-Sometimes the sound in audible in real time, but this is less common.
+Sometimes the sound is audible in real-time, but this is less common.

 There are different classifications of EVP, dependent on clarity and volume.
 They are outlined here.